‘When I received my second cancer diagnosis, the Irish Cancer Society was there to help’

 I bought myself a second-hand red convertible car because it’s something I’ve always wanted.
 My sister nicknamed it the meno-Porsche.

-This year’s Daffodil Day follows two years with Covid restrictions changing how one of the Irish Cancer Society’s biggest fundraisers is carried out and Caroline urges everyone to support this important cause.
+Caroline urges everyone to support Daffodil Day this year, a cause understandably close to her own heart.
 “I know there are events that have overtaken the public consciousness, but when you see the daffodils this week, it will come back to you just how necessary the Irish Cancer Society is and the people they support and the help they provide.
 Even if it’s €3 to buy the pin, every €3 will help towards research, providing information, the helplines, the care they give to people, end of life support and palliative care.
 Every cent that’s donated will make a difference to somebody like me who needs the services of the Irish Cancer Society.
 I can’t begin to say how grateful I am to them.”

 Please support this year’s Daffodil Day on Friday, March 24, which raises much-needed funds to support the Irish Cancer Society’s vital free services such as drives to and from cancer treatment, the Freephone Support Line and Daffodil Centres staffed by experienced cancer nurses, the Night Nursing service providing end of life care, and counselling for anyone affected by cancer.
 Donations also provide funding for state-of-the-art cancer research and life-saving cancer trials.